sultanbekuly/coding_problems/README.md

 H / 1639.
 Number of Ways to Form a Target String Given a Dictionary </br>
 M / 662.
 Maximum Width of Binary Tree </br>
 H / 879.
 Profitable Schemes </br>
+H / 1312.
+Minimum Insertion Steps to Make a String Palindrome  </br>